 To complete your education in Chicago’s architectural history and culture, stop by the Chicago Architecture Foundation and pick up one of their many walking tours.
 Each tour has a different theme and covers different parts of the city (as well as various lengths).

 You’ll also find a variety of free, informative exhibits about architectural history, contemporary developments in building standards and aesthetics, and the modern sustainability movement.

 You even have the option to enjoy lectures by local experts (check the schedule before your arrival to see if you can catch one!).

-Getting In: Tour length varies, but we recommend reserving at least 1 hour for your tour.
+Tour length varies, but we recommend reserving at least 1 hour for your tour.

 The area surrounded by Wacker Drive, the Loop is a neighborhood filled with tons of great restaurant options ranging across all price points and cuisines.
 Sweetwater Tavern and Grille is a customer favorite.

 If you haven’t had a chance yet, try a Chicago-style hotdog or deep-dish pizza.

 So don’t those sound like a fantastic 3 days in Chicago?